databricks-solutions/genie-api-cache-queue/README.md

-# Genie Cache & Queue
+# Genie Cache and Queue

 Drop-in replacement for the Databricks Genie API with semantic caching, rate-limit management, and multi-gateway support.
 Deploy as a Databricks App — callers only change the base URL, zero code changes required.